dev-academy-programme/plug-free-money-challenge/README.md

 If you haven't already, head over to this page on the [Plug API Client](https://github.com/dev-academy-programme/plug-resources/blob/free-money-overview/segments/plug/api-client.md) and follow the setup instructions.

 The real trick here is integrating `broadcast_transform` into your client code.
 Once you have done that, all of your scripts can be extremely slim and elegant.
-If you get stuck at any point, don't forget to head over to [](https://github.com/dev-academy-programme/plug-resources/blob/free-money-overview/segments/challenges/free-money-solution.md)
+If you get stuck at any point, don't forget to head over to [the free money solution walkthrough for help.](https://github.com/dev-academy-programme/plug-resources/blob/free-money-overview/segments/challenges/free-money-solution.md)

 #### Where to from here?